Definitions

 ICC server acme-v02.api.letsencrypt.org TCP/443 SSL/TLS or Acme protocol Yes

-ICC server Mail relay TCP/25 STMP Yes
+ICC server Mail relay TCP/25 SMTP Yes

 ICC server DNS servers TCP/53 DNS No